ChrisTrenkamp/xsel/README.md

   -r    Recursively traverse directories
   -s value
         Namespace mapping. e.g. -ns companyns=http://company.com
+  -t string
+        Force xsel to parse files as the given type.
+Can be 'xml', 'html', or 'json'.
+If unspecified, the file will be detected by its MIME type.
+Must be specified when reading from stdin.
   -u    Turns off strict XML decoding
   -v value
         Bind a variable (all variables are bound as string types) e.g. -v var=value or -v companyns:var=value